NaturalHPC/cerulean-test-docker-images/README.rst

 .. code-block:: console

-  docker pull cerulean-test-base
+  docker pull cerulean-fake-base

 Then to run them, use

 .. code-block:: console

-  docker run --name cerulean-test-container -p 22:10022 cerulean-test-base
+  docker run --name cerulean-fake-container -p 22:10022 cerulean-fake-base

 And then you can connect to them using